brent-hokeness/brent-hokeness/README.md

 - 👋 Hi, I’m @brent-hokeness
-- 👀 I’m interested in baseball sports science and player development.
+- 👀 I’m interested in baseball sports science and player development..
-- 🌱 I’m currently learning computer vision and machine learning.
 - 💞️ I’m looking to collaborate on baseball biomechanics research!
 - 📫 How to reach me brentdhokeness@gmail.com